balestek/medor/README.md

 3. Enter the full path of the tor.exe

-When prompted during the first IP search for a .onion website, enter the full path of the tor.exe executable.
+When prompted during the first search for a .onion website, enter the full path of the tor.exe executable.
 For example, `C:\tor\tor.exe`.

-You can also set the path of the tor executable at any time by using the command `medor tor_path`.
+You can also set or change the path later by using the command `medor tor_path`.

 ##### Linux and OSX